The clinical trial industry is experiencing significant growth

-The United States has the largest medical device market in the world it is expected to to climb to $133 billion by 2016.
-There are more than 6,500 medical device companies in the U.S. according to Select USA.
+The United States has the largest medical device market in the world, with more than 6,500 medical device companies in the U.S., according to Select USA.
 Medical device companies are located throughout the country, but are mainly concentrated in regions known for other high-technology industries, such as microelectronics and biotechnology.
 The states with the highest number of medical device companies include California, Florida, New York, Pennsylvania, Michigan, Massachusetts, Illinois, Minnesota and Georgia, as well as Washington, Wisconsin, and Texas.
 Arizona has several reputable device companies in the valley.

 What is a Medical Device?

 - Popular areas of medical devices include: